Argos Black Friday deals 2019: sale on NOW means cheap Lego and more

 For Black Friday 2018, Argos discounted Dyson vacuum cleaners, Bose headphones, Nescafe Dolce Gusto coffee machines and 4K TVs from the likes of LG and Philips.
 It also knocked money off brands including Lego, Apple and Samsung.

-For 2019, Argos hasn't given us a clue of what it's plans are but we can be fairly certain there will be cheap Xbox and PlayStation consoles as both Microsoft and Sony will be bringing out their new consoles in late 2020.

-Argos also traditionally has a lot of sales on toys, so if you're after some cheap Lego sets, Nerf guns or Fortite toys then Argos could be the place to shop.
+Argos also traditionally has a lot of sales on toys, so if you're after some cheap Lego sets, Nerf guns or Fortite toys then Argos will be the place to shop.

 We'd also expect to see discounts on Tu clothing (perhaps up to 25% to match last year's Black Friday promotion) and price drops on Google smart home devices such as the Google Home Mini and Chromecast.
 We're expecting to see Google devices drop in price at a number of retailers this year as Google will want to compete aggressively with Amazon which has a habit of deeply discounting its Alexa-powered devices such as Echo Dot speakers during sales such as Amazon Prime Day and the Black Friday and Cyber Monday sales.